List of Minor League Baseball leagues and teams: Arizona Fall League

 The Arizona Fall League, an off-season league owned and operated by Major League Baseball, consists of six teams in the state of Arizona.
+Each team is affiliated with five MLB organizations.

 MLB Partner Leagues

-MLB Partner Leagues consist of 45 teams with no direct affiliation with individual MLB organizations, but collaborate on promoting the sport in North America.
-Three leagues, the American Association, Atlantic League, and Frontier League, had been fully independent leagues, while the Pioneer League had previously been a Rookie-classification affiliated league.
+MLB Partner Leagues consist of 50 teams with no direct affiliation with individual MLB organizations, but collaborate on promoting the sport in North America.
+Three leagues—the American Association, Atlantic League, and Frontier League, had been fully independent leagues.
+A fourth, the Pioneer League, had previously been affiliated with Minor League Baseball as a "Rookie Advanced" league, the second-lowest rung on the minor league ladder.

 American Association of Professional Baseball

 The American Association of Professional Baseball consists of 12 teams.

 Atlantic League of Professional Baseball

 The Atlantic League of Professional Baseball consists of 10 teams.

 Frontier League

-The Frontier League consists of 16 teams.
+The Frontier League consists of 18 teams.

 Pioneer League

-The Pioneer League consists of 10 teams.
+The Pioneer League consists of 12 teams.

 Non-partner independent leagues

 Empire Professional Baseball League

-The independent Empire Professional Baseball League consists of 5 teams.
+The independent Empire Professional Baseball League consists of 4 teams.

 Pecos League

 The independent Pecos League consists of 16 teams.